 Food Truck Tracker: Map of food trucks, updated in real-time w/ twitter feed.
-Sometimes, they have deals or other shenanigans planned.
-But mostly, just an easy way to scope out the food truck options before leaving the office.
+An easy way to scope out the food truck options before leaving the office.
 (Not properly pulling tweets and truck locations as of late – SAD!)

 New Restaurants to try/look forward to:

 A bold dining experience by lauded Chef Enrique Limardo – offering his creative take on Latin American-inspired cuisine opens on Tuesday, April 16.
 The name is a fun nod to numerology, where the number seven symbolizes one who is searching for new experiences.
 With his debut Washington restaurant, Chef Limardo will offer an exceptional culinary experience while having fun with texture, flavor and plating.
 Designed in collaboration with Miami-based Valentina Story, the space is inspired by the diverse landscapes of South America.

 Cranes – 724 9th St NW (Opening Fall 2019)

 This fall, explore the intersections of Spanish and Japanese cuisine at Cranes, a restaurant and sake lounge by chef Pepe Moncayo.
 Chef Pepe’s contemporary dishes spotlight the similarities he has found with the ingredients, techniques and culinary viewpoints of Japan and Spain.
 From cooking style to ingredient and flavor combinations, his Spanish kaiseki is a natural cultural and culinary marriage.

 Iron Age – 3365 14th St NW (Opening Summer 2019)